1JanPeters/simulator/README.md

 PYTHONPATH=~/simulator-build/bin ./jps/jps --help
 ```

-To save make the PYTHONPATH for the session you can run:
+To save the PYTHONPATH for the session you can run:
 ```bash
 export PYTHONPATH=~/simulator-build/bin
 ```